 How frequently should a patient with diabetes have a retina examination?

 Type 1 diabetes was previously called insulin-dependent diabetes or juvenile-onset.
-This form usually affects children and young adults and accounts for 5 to 10 percent of all cases of diabetes.
+This form is usually diagnosed in children and young adults and accounts for 5-10 percent of all cases of diabetes.

-Type 2 diabetes was previously called non-insulin-dependent or adult-onset diabetes and it accounts for about 90 to 95 percent of all case of diabetes.
-Type 2 is associated with older age, obesity, family history of diabetes, physical inactivity, prior history of gestational diabetes and race.
+Type 2 diabetes was previously called non-insulin-dependent, or adult-onset, diabetes and it accounts for about 90-95 percent of all case of diabetes.
+Type 2 is associated with older age, obesity, family history of diabetes, physical inactivity, prior history of gestational diabetes, and race.
 African Americans, Native Americans and Latino Americans are at particularly high risk for type 2 diabetes.
 Type 2 diabetes is increasingly being diagnosed in children and adolescents along with increased obesity in the U.S.

 - Non-proliferative diabetic retinopathy, which involves swelling within the eye, but no abnormal formation of blood vessels

 - Proliferative diabetic retinopathy, in which abnormal new blood vessel form in the retina and vitreous gel of the eye